vinlin24/cs35l-notebooks/week1.md

 M-| <command> RET
 ```

 ### Selection Manipulation

 Concept of the "current region (of current buffer)":

-- You can save pointers called **marks** at arbitrary positions
+- You can save pointers called **marks** at arbitrary positions within a buffer.
-- The **current region** is all the characters between the mark and the point
+- The **current region** is all the characters between the mark and the point.

-You can set a mark at the current point with `C-SPC`.
+You can set a mark at the current point with `C-SPC` or `C-@`.
 An example of selecting a region of text:

 ```
 M-<             go to start of buffer